EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 ![alt text](images/chat_2.png)

-## Caveats and Lessons Learnt

 We've shown two scenarios where the assistant successfully booked a hotel room for two different types of users.
 However, for more complex scenarios, the assistant may not perform as expected.

 Moreover, running these same tests multiple times may yield different results due to the non-deterministic nature of LLMs.
-All of these aspect should be considered when we think of production scenarios but are out of the scope of this blog post.
-Out goal here was to propose the use of BDD to help us moving towards a more reliable and user-centric testing approach.
+All of these aspects should be considered when we think of production scenarios but are out of the scope of this blog post.
+Out goal here was to propose the use of BDD to help us move towards a more reliable and user-centric testing approach.

+## Caveats and Lessons Learnt

 The example provided here emerged from extensive trials and errors and remains imperfect.
 The assistant continues to face challenges with numerous edge cases.

 A few insights we've gained include:

-### It'a all about the prompts
+### It'a All About The Prompt

 The quality of the prompts is crucial.
 They must be clear, concise, and unambiguous to ensure that the LLM behaves as expected.

 We learnt that sometimes, a small change in the prompt can have a significant impact on the LLM's response.
 Having these automated tests in place proved to be very helpful in identifying issues with the prompts and improving them.
 This was true for all the prompts used for the Assistant, the TestUser, and the Conversation Analyser.

-### Mixtral's Limitations
+### Open-source Models Limitations

 In an effort to reduce costs, both in this developmental phase and in potential future production scenarios involving CI/CD pipelines, we evaluated Mixtral for the Assistant.
 Our goal was to create prompts that would direct the model to use specific tools and return a JSON response detailing the tool name and its arguments.